sindresorhus/element-ready/readme.md

 Type: `number | false`<br>
 Default: `false`

-The time to wait before stopping the search, in milliseconds.
+Milliseconds to wait before stopping the search and resolving the promise to `undefined`.

 ### elementReadyPromise#stop()